 Our mission is to prevent respiratory disease and improve the health of infants, children, and young adults with respiratory disease through research, education, and clinical care.

 The University of Minnesota offers a 3-year, ACGME-accredited fellowship in Pediatric Pulmonary and Sleep Medicine.

 Our pulmonology team cares for children with a host of lung-related concerns.
 We also have specialized programs dedicated to some very specific conditions, such as cystic fibrosis, asthma, allergies, neuromuscular care and pediatric sleep disorders.
-For over 50 years, pulmonologists at The Minnesota Cystic Fibrosis (CF) Center at University of Minnesota Masonic Children’s Hospital have been at the forefront of CF care for children from Minnesota, across the nation and around the world.
+For over 50 years, pulmonologists at The Minnesota Cystic Fibrosis (CF) Center at M Health Fairview Masonic Children’s Hospital have been at the forefront of CF care for children from Minnesota, across the nation and around the world.
 Our pediatric pulmonology program is consistently ranked as one of the best in the country.